Mats01/portfolio/stories/My_2015_summer_project.md

 ## Final thoughts

 The one big thing I’d say was missing from this first version was syncing the currently running timer with the back-end.
-The latest version of the app captures the currently running timer so it can survive accidental tab closes or similar disruptive events (even follow you around as you switch devices as you work).
+The latest version of the app captures the currently running timer so it can survive accidental tab closes or similar disruptive events (even follow you around when you switch devices as you work).

-Other than that the app did everything I needed it to and I used it thorough high school to help me focus when I was studying.
+Other than that the app did everything I needed it to and I used it through high school to help me focus when I was studying.

 I kept working on the app here and there for a long time after that, and you can find a *final* version from 2019 here:
 [](https://pomodorowebapp.appspot.com/)[https://pomodoro.farmoredifferent.com/](https://pomodoro.farmoredifferent.com/)

 …when I eventually switched to using [Toggl](http://toggl.com).